 - Term 4 Monday 10 OCTOBER to Monday 12 DECEMBER

-Fees are $20 per lesson paid on the day, or a concessional rate of $150 per term, if paid at the start of the term.
+Fees are $150 per term, if paid at the start of the term or $20 per lesson, if paid on the day.
 All students also pay an annual Association registration of $30 each year.

 Want to Register your child?